top of page

 But what do I find instead?
 John Rambo.

 Yes, that Rambo.
-The man known for combat skills, survival grit and not exactly the type you’d expect at an open mic night.
+The man known for combat skills, survival grit and not exactly the type you’d expect to find at an open mic poetry reading.

 But today was different.
 Today, he wasn’t here for war — he was here to share a poem about the power of emotions.

 Like me, Rambo had come to realize that true toughness isn’t just physical endurance — it’s emotional strength.
-And a huge part of that strength?
-Embracing emotions.
-Learning to manage them.
-Using them to fuel healing and action.
+And a huge part of that strength is embracing emotions, learning to manage them and using them to fuel healing and action.

 And now, here he was — living proof that even the toughest warriors can choose vulnerability.